7th. International Seminar

-In addition, the seminar will provide a training space for members of the Accountability Network and also open to participants, which will transmit useful tools to be used to demand rights and design strategies that contribute to the better functioning of the National Transparency, Control and Anti-Corruption Systems.
+In addition, the seminar will provide a training space for members of the Accountability Network and public sector also open to participants, which will transmit useful tools to the better understanding of audit processes, corporate corruption, proactive transparency, budget exercise and document management.

 - The Seminar will take place during a day and a half.
-Three panels and two keynote speeches on the first day and four workshops on selected topics the second day.
+Four panels and one keynote speech on the first day and five workshops on selected topics the second day.